elkouhen/opa-repo/POLICIES-K8S.md

 ### Policy Use

-The use of a policy is achieved by deploying a Kubernetes CRD.
+The use of a policy is achieved by creating and deploying a Gatekeeper constraint
+* The constraint apply the constraint template to a set of Kubernetes resources and apis.

 ```yaml